mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 - Multi-behavior composition and blending
 - Evolutionary parameter optimization
-- Real-time behavior modification during execution
+- Real-time behavior modification during execution (live-coding examples)
-- Export to standalone executables
+- Export experts and kernels to standalone executables and learn from these generations

 ### Research Directions

 **Improved Success Rates:**

-- Fine-tuning models specifically for Taichi code generation
+- Fine-tuning models specifically for Taichi code generation (but can be costly for data gathering)
-- Creating comprehensive test suites for automatic validation
+- Creating test suites for automatic validation
 - Developing better heuristics for behavior decomposition

 **User Experience Enhancements:**

-- Visual node-based editor showing synthesis pipeline
+- Visual node-based editor showing synthesis pipeline (this is a whole idea we threw around, but this is like a 4 month project overall 😅)
-- Web-based interface using Textual-web
 - Preset library of common behaviors
 - Community sharing of generated sketches

 ## Conclusion

-The Tölvera LLM Engine successfully transforms natural language descriptions into executable particle simulations, achieving what frontier models struggle with through specialized knowledge and careful engineering.
-The comparative analysis demonstrates that domain-specific systems can significantly outperform general-purpose models on specialized tasks, with our system achieving 60-85% success rates compared to near-zero success from frontier models on identical prompts.
+The Tölvera LLM Engine transforms natural language descriptions into executable particle simulations, achieving what frontier models struggle with through specialized knowledge and targeted context engineering.
+The comparative analysis demonstrates that domain-specific systems can significantly outperform general-purpose models on specialized tasks, with our system achieving 60-85% success rates compared to near-zero success from frontier models on identical prompts (without significant refinements).

-The project evolved from a simple proof-of-concept into a sophisticated multi-agent system with comprehensive debugging capabilities, an intuitive user interface, and automatic error recovery.
-The journey highlighted both the potential and limitations of current LLM technology for code generation, leading to practical solutions that balance automation with reliability.
+The project evolved from a simple proof-of-concept into a multi-agent system with debugging capabilities, an intuitive user interface, and automatic error recovery.
+The journey highlighted both the potential and limitations of current LLM technology for DSL code generation, leading to some practical solutions that balance automation with reliability.

-The terminal UI's bioluminescent aesthetic and marine metaphors create an engaging experience that makes users feel like they're cultivating digital life forms.
-When a user types "red predators chase blue prey," watches the system decompose and synthesize the behavior, and sees particles spring to life following their description while frontier models fail with basic API errors the value of specialized systems becomes clear.
+When a user types "_red predators chase blue prey_," and watches the system decompose and synthesize the behavior, and sees particles spring to life following their description while frontier models fail with basic API errors, the value of specialized systems becomes clear while using this type of DSL code generation.

 This work lowers the technical barriers to artificial life simulation while maintaining the flexibility and power that makes Tölvera compelling for both artists and researchers.
-The foundation is now in place for continued development, with clear paths forward for improving reliability, expanding capabilities, and building a community around accessible artificial life creation.
+The foundation is now in place for continued development, with paths forward for improving reliability, expanding capabilities, and building a community around accessible artificial life creation via this pipeline.

-The [GSoC Demo Video](https://www.youtube.com/watch?v=0puPLa05LeY) showcases the variety of behaviors that can be synthesized through natural language, from simple physics to complex ecosystems, demonstrating the significant advantage of our specialized system over general-purpose frontier models.

 ---